perseas/Pyrseas/docs/index.rst

 Pyrseas
 =======

-Pyrseas provides a framework and utilities to upgrade and maintain a PostgreSQL database.
+Pyrseas provides utilities to describe a PostgreSQL database schema as YAML, to verify the schema against the same or a different database and to generate SQL that will modify the schema to match the YAML description.

 Features
 --------